53 Rockets & Launch Vehicle Performance

 Effects of Gravity

-If gravity losses are included (but no aerodynamic drag losses) in the case of a pure vertical launch, then the rocket equation in Eq 10 is modified to
+If gravity losses are included (but no aerodynamic drag losses) in the case of a pure vertical launch, then the rocket equation in Eq.
+10 is modified to

 (12)

 The second term, , is called the gravity loss.
-Notice that for a rocket going up vertically, then the gravity loss term reduces the attainable velocity of the rocket at the burnout time, i.e.,
+Notice that for a rocket going up vertically, the gravity loss term reduces the attainable velocity of the rocket at the burnout time, i.e.,

 (13)

-where is standard gravity; is equal to 9.81 m/s or 32.17 ft/s.
+.
 Therefore, the rocket equation with the gravity loss term becomes

 (14)